blip-ui/react/README.md

-# blip - an MS-DOS-inspired theme
+# blip - an MS-DOS-inspired React component library

 Blip is a React component library that provides an MS-DOS-inspired theme for modern web applications.
 It offers a nostalgic, retro look while maintaining the functionality of contemporary UI components.

 ## Features